Skip to content ↓

 Here are some great websites to support learning music:

-Computing at home
+Music at home

 We do not set homework as such for music.
 However, each term class teachers send home a homework menu linked to their current topic and these may include options related to music.
 Children are encouraged and celebrated when bringing in music related topics.